escaparrac/IRL-relay-SRT-RTMP/README.md

 # IRL-relay-SRT-RTMP
 Step by Step IRL relay setup for IRL in Debian/Ubuntu

+This readmi is divided in several parts:

+1. Create a SRT server with stats monitor
+2. Create a RTMP server with stats monitor
+3. Install NOALBS on our servers to handle scene-switching in OBS using the current bitrate
+4. Useful

 # SRT with stats monitor (SLS)
 ## Perform update and upgrade
 ```